 You can receive up to $10,000 if an item you bought is stolen or damaged.
 Each cardholder is eligible for up to $50,000 per calendar year.

 Citi has several rules to consider before applying for one of their cards.
 While these rules are annoying, they serve as a reminder to be certain before applying.
 However, their main purpose is to dissuade “churners” from getting sign-up bonuses.

 The 1/24 Rule states that you cannot receive a sign-up bonus if you opened or closed a card within the same family in 24 months.
-For this card, you can’t receive a bonus if you opened a Citi TY Preferred, Premier, or Prestige within the last two years.
+For this card, you can’t receive a bonus if you opened a Citi Thank You Preferred, Premier, or Prestige within the last two years.

-Also, the 6 Inquiries Rule states that those with more than 5 hard inquiries in 6 months will be automatically denied.
+Also, the 6 Inquiries Rule states that those with more than five hard inquiries in six months will be automatically denied.

 The 1/8 Rule states that only one card can be approved within a rolling 8-day period.
 Its corollary, the 2/65 Rule, states that only two cards can be approved within a rolling 65-day period.

 Consider the following alternatives if the Citi Rewards+ is not for you:

 The Citi Premier is an excellent alternative for international travelers who want to earn Citi Thank You points.
 That’s because it earns 3x TY points on five categories: Airfare, Hotels, Gas, Groceries, and Dining.
 This five-category earning structure is one of the best among mid-tier travel cards.
 And this is especially true given how powerful many of the Citi Premier’s competitors are.